How To Boost Fertility Naturally: Fertility & TTC Tips

 Work out what you can do to help yourself relax, be it yoga, mindfulness, long walks or exercise.
 Trying to conceive can be an intense and emotional time, so make sure you have someone you can talk to about it with, be it your partner, a friend or a relative.

-Trying For A Baby?
-Here’s Why Folic Acid Is So Important When Trying To Conceive
+Why Is Folic Acid Is So Important When Trying To Conceive?

 It’s important to eat a healthy and well-balanced diet, with lots of natural source folates such as leafy green veg and oranges, especially if you are pregnant or planning a pregnancy.

-However, it’s not always easy to get the additional, and right level, of folic acid that’s recommended to support and protect a pregnancy through these natural sources alone.
+However, it’s not always easy to get the additional, and right level, of folic acid that’s recommended before pregnancy, and to support and protect a pregnancy, through these natural sources alone.
 This is the reason that daily dietary supplements are recommended.

 Supplemental folic acid intake increases maternal folate status.
 The beneficial effect is obtained with a supplemental folic acid daily intake of 400µg for at least one month before and up to three months after conception.